zio/izumi-reflect/README.md

 Known limitations are:

-1. Type boundaries support is very limited because of a [problematic behavior](https://github.com/scala/bug/issues/11673) of Scala 2.13 compiler,
+1. Checking of bounds for type parameters may produce unexpected results because of a [problematic behavior](https://github.com/scala/bug/issues/11673) of Scala 2.13 compiler,
 2. Recursive type bounds (F-bounded types) are not preserved and may produce false positives,
-3. Existential types written with `forSome` are not supported and may produce unexpected results,
+3. Existential types, both written with wildcards and `forSome`, are not supported and may produce unexpected results.
-4. Path-Dependent Types are based on variable names and may cause unexpected results with variables with different names but the same type or vice-versa (vs. Scala typechecker)
+4. Path-Dependent Types are based on variable names and may cause unexpected results when variables with different names have the same type or vice-versa (vs. Scala compiler)
 5. At the moment Scala 3 port does not support Path-Dependent Types, and Structural Refinements.
-This will be fixed in future.
+This will be fixed in the future.

 ## Debugging

-Set `-Dizumi.reflect.debug.macro.rtti=true` to enable debug output during compilation when tags are constructed and at runtime when they are compared.
+Set [`-Dizumi.reflect.debug.macro.rtti=true`](https://javadoc.io/doc/dev.zio/izumi-reflect_2.13/latest/izumi/reflect/DebugProperties$.html#izumi.reflect.debug.macro.rtti:String(%22izumi.reflect.debug.macro.rtti%22)) to enable debug output during compilation when tags are constructed and at runtime when they are compared.

 ```shell
 sbt -Dizumi.reflect.debug.macro.rtti=true